kgrid/javascript-v8-adapter/README.md

     engine: "javacript"
     function: "main"
 ```
-Where `function` is the name of the main entry function.
+Where `function` is the name of the main javascript entry function.

 You would then execute this endpoint to see the code work: